-In qualifying rounds, any player who starts a multiplayer game will only be allowed to complete the "player one" game, regardless of when he or she noticed the error.
+In qualifying rounds, any player who starts a multiplayer game will only be allowed to complete the "player one" game, regardless of when they noticed the error.
 Any player who restarts a qualifying game, rather than completing it and allowing it to be recorded, will have that ticket disqualified.
 Repeated offenses will lead to ejection from the tournament.